bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 # Basic Kubernetes Deployment

-To refresh ourselves on Kubernetes basic networking, first we create a basic nginx deployment.
+We will now refresh ourselves on Kubernetes basic networking

 # The Cluster